 Open Educational Resources (OER) are no-cost or low-cost online learning materials which can be reused, revised, remixed, redistributed, and retained.
 These are the 5 Rs of OER.
+OERs can be all types of materials - not just textbooks - including curricula, syllabi, learning modules, course assignments, exams, as well as audio and visual objects.

 Learn more about Leeward's OER initiative at the Leeward OER website.